WDI-SEA/notes/05-node-express/node-intro/03packages.md

 Let's see nodemon in action!
 Try running your `my-first-node-app` using nodemon.
 Simply `cd` into the directory, then run `nodemon`.
 Nodemon knows to run the file that corresponds to `main:` in your `package.json`.

-Now open up `my-first-node-app` in sublime.
+Now open up `my-first-node-app` in your text editor.
 Add the following code to `index.js`:

 ```javascript
 let i = 0